jrwishart/rautotest.nvim/README.md

 ## 📦 Installation

-Use your favorite plugin manager to install rautotest.nvim and its dependencies (currently depends on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) and [mllg/vim-devtools-plugin](https://github.com/mllg/vim-devtools-plugin)).
+Use your favorite plugin manager to install rautotest.nvim and its dependencies (currently depends on [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) and having R with plumber and devtools libraries installed).
 For example,

 ### [packer](https://github.com/wbthomason/packer.nvim)